Want to enhance employability skills instruction in

 Necessary Skills Now, a National Science Foundation Advanced Technological Education (ATE) project, is tackling the challenge of embedding employability skills into technical instruction.
 Through the collaborative efforts of community college faculty and employers, the project recently developed project-based learning modules integrating employability skills and technical course content around industry scenarios.

-The Necessary Skills Now team invites you to serve as a pilot site by teaching one of the following modules this fall.
+The Necessary Skills Now team invites you to serve as a pilot site by teaching one of the following modules.

 Advanced Manufacturing Modules: